r3dDoX/modern-webdevelopment/README.md

-# js-fundamentals
+# js-basics
-The JavaScript Fundamentals Course
+The JavaScript Basics Course